nwg-piotr/nwg-shell/README.md

 Bug reports and ideas are more than welcome.
 Please remember, however, that at this stage, most part of the shell is being developed by a single hobbyist, who uses Arch Linux.
 Some issues specific to other environment, e.g. Debian, FreeBSD, are out of my range and need some Community commitment.

-# Resources

-The project logo has been created by [edskeye](https://github.com/edskeye).
-You'll find the basic svg file in the [resources](https://github.com/nwg-piotr/nwg-shell-resources/tree/master/resources) repository.
-If you like the logo, you may also like [nwg-shell wallpapers](https://github.com/nwg-piotr/nwg-shell-resources/tree/master/wallpapers).
-The uglier ones were designed by me, and the prettier ones by [@badkarma](https://forum.archlabslinux.com/u/badkarma/summary). ;)

 # Project supported by